BiancaNicklisch/python_itroduction_test/README.md

-# Introduction to Python
+# Introduction to Python and json
 Introduction to basic phython, pandas and json parsing

 ## Author

-Bianca
+Bianca Nicklisch